lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 Currently, Backend.AI provides a FileBrowser as an application of a compute session.
 Therefore, the following conditions are required to launch it.

-* User can create at least one compute session
+* User can create at least one compute session.
-* User can allocated at least 1 core of CPU and 512 MB of memory
+* User can allocated at least 1 core of CPU and 512 MB of memory.
-* Image that supports FileBrowser must be installed
+* Image that supports FileBrowser must be installed.

 You can access FileBrowser in two ways.

-* Execute FileBrowser from file explorere dialog of a data folder in Data & Stroage page
+* Execute FileBrowser from file explorer dialog of a data folder in Data & Storage page.
-* Launch a compute session directly from a FileBrowser image on Sessions page
+* Launch a compute session directly from a FileBrowser image on Sessions page.

 Execute FileBrowser from folder explorer dialog in Data & Storage page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Go to the Data & Storage page and open the file explorer dialog of target data folder.
-Click the folder icon or the folder name to open the file explorer.
+Click the folder button or the folder name to open the file explorer.

 .. image:: first_step_to_access_filebrowser.png
    :alt: first step to access FileBrowser

-Click EXECUTE FILEBROWSER button in the upper-right corner of the explorer.
+Click 'EXECUTE FILEBROWSER' button in the upper-right corner of the explorer.

 .. image:: folderexplorer_with_filebrowser.png
    :alt: Folder explorer with FileBrowser